News Stories Archive | Page 3 of 9 | Facts About BPA

 A February 23, 2018, statement from the Dr. Stephen Ostroff M.D., the Deputy Commissioner for Foods and Veterinary Medicine at the FDA should come as no surprise to anyone who has been reading the numerous articles we've written over the years about Biphenol-A (BPA).
 The American Council has been right all along - something that incompetent or dishonest environmental groups like the Environmental Working Group or the Natural Resources Defense Council, or pseudo-science Internet hucksters like Joe Mercola and Mike Adams, cannot be too happy to hear.
 After a thorough two-year study, the agency has released a draft report of the NTP (National Toxicology Program) Research Report on the CLARITY-BPA Core Study, which debunks the phony science and fear-mongering that has already occupied scientist for far too long.

 Bisphenol A, a chemical commonly known as BPA and once widely used in canning and plastics, is unlikely to be harmful to people in the doses usually seen, the Food and Drug Administration said Friday.
 The FDA said a draft report on BPA’s effects in rats offers little to worry about.
 “Overall, the study found ‘minimal effects’ for the BPA-dosed groups of rodents,” Dr. Stephen Ostroff, an FDA deputy commissioner, said in a statement.
-The report covers years of testing BPA in many different groups of rats for two years.
+“Our initial review supports our determination that currently authorized uses of BPA continue to be safe for consumers,” he added.